 - Please also keep in mind that it’s possible to attend a local church & still be isolated, still stay away from others emotionally & spiritually, to arrive, make a little small talk, stay for the service, and then leave.
 You attended, you were there, you may have even given some money or served, & so your conscience is satisfied but you were still safe, you never left your comfort zone, you didn’t risk, you weren’t vulnerable with anyone else.
 You were acting IN a church but you weren’t acting as the Church; you were in a church but you didn’t let the Church into you.
 This happens far more often than people praising God through the internet only.

 Some might say, “Come on—you don’t see people being members at local churches in the New Testament.
 This idea of commitment to a local church was added by Christians hundreds of years later.”

-My friends, you absolutely see commitment to a local church in the New Testament…AND the Old!
-Show me an example of someone who had merely a “private” relationship with God by themselves, separate from a specific group of other Christians, or separate from other Israelites.
+My friends, you absolutely see commitment to a local church in the New Testament…and the Old!
+I can’t find an example of someone who had merely a “private” relationship with God by themselves, separate from a specific group of other Christians, or separate from other Israelites.
 Even John the Baptizer, in the desolate wilderness eating locusts/wild honey, had many disciples whom he regularly taught, met with, prayed with (John taught his disciples how to pray—not a one-time lesson!), undoubtedly read the Scriptures with, etc.

 - After Egypt: God gave specific instructions for building the tabernacle, the tent of meeting, where the Hebrews would gather together as a group to worship the LORD, to make sacrifices, to sing praise to Him, etc. Logistically that would’ve been a nightmare—can you imagine the parking problems with two million Hebrews all coming together as a group! 🙂 It would’ve been much easier/simpler for the LORD to have them meet separately, in their own private tents.
 But He didn’t.